-- Any combination of prophylaxis or periodontal maintenance is covered twice in a Benefit Period. - Additional prophylaxis or periodontal maintenance is covered (up to four treatments combined) if your gums have Pocket Depth readings of 5mm or greater.
+- Covered twice in a Benefit Period for any combination of prophylaxis or periodontal maintenance. - Covered for additional prophylaxis or periodontal maintenance (up to four total treatments combined) if your gums have Pocket Depth readings of 5mm or greater.

 Periodontal (gum) maintenance